How Many Emails To Send?

 Thinking about the audience first, you need to be clear about how many segments you serve and how different those segments are from each other.
 It would be best to consider how willing they are to buy and how you can leverage the data you collect to communicate with them in a valuable way.

 We can get into this depth by using an example of a children’s clothing brand with three different audience segments; the parents, the grandparents, and the gift-givers.

 These three segments constitute the majority of the brand’s audience.
 They will receive distinct emails at varying times based on the gathered information about each segment.

 Starting with parents might be your evergreen audience.
 They will be receiving emails consistently during the year, which they will be opening for sure, and engaging with them because they need that information consistently.

 Grandparents are active less frequently, maybe once a month, because they may not need as much information regularly.
 However, they may want to get their grandchildren something cute around the holidays, so they would want to see your emails.
 And then there are the gift-givers who would probably be active and engaged only two to three times a year.

 So you wouldn’t be sending each of these groups the same messages.
-The content you will send to engage the parents, your evergreen audience will differ from the content you’ll send to peak seasonal or sales audiences.
+The content you will send to engage the parents, and your evergreen audience will differ from the content you’ll send to peak seasonal or sales audiences.

 This comes down to a strategy perspective.
 Planning how well you can collect and leverage the first-party data you collected to ensure the right message is being sent to the right person at the right time.

-Whether a particular customer is out of town every single weekend, for example, if you have an equestrian client and they have shows on the weekends, it’s common sense that they wouldn’t be raving about their email consistently during the day on a Saturday.
+Whether a particular customer is out of town every single weekend.
+For example, if you have an equestrian client and they have shows on the weekends.
+It’s common sense that they wouldn’t be raving about their email consistently during the day on a Saturday.